Microsoft Windows version history: Windows MultiPoint Server 2010 and 2011

-Windows 8 and Server 2012
+Windows 8 and Windows Server 2012

 On June 1, 2011, Microsoft previewed Windows 8 at both Computex Taipei and the D9: All Things Digital conference in California.
 The first public preview of Windows Server 2012 was shown by Microsoft at the 2011 Microsoft Worldwide Partner Conference.
 Windows 8 Release Preview and Windows Server 2012 Release Candidate were both released on May 31, 2012.
 Product development on Windows 8 was completed on August 1, 2012, and it was released to manufacturing the same day.
 Windows Server 2012 went on sale to the public on September 4, 2012.
 Windows 8 went on sale to the public on October 26, 2012.
 One edition, Windows RT, runs on some system-on-a-chip devices with mobile 32-bit ARM (ARMv7) processors.
 Windows 8 features a redesigned user interface, designed to make it easier for touchscreen users to use Windows.
 The interface introduced an updated Start menu known as the Start screen, and a new full-screen application platform.
 The desktop interface is also present for running windowed applications, although Windows RT will not run any desktop applications not included in the system.
 On the Building Windows 8 blog, it was announced that a computer running Windows 8 can boot up much faster than Windows 7.
-New features also include USB 3.0 support, the Windows Store, the ability to run from USB drives with Windows To Go, and others.
+New features also include USB 3.0 support, the Windows Store (later renamed Microsoft Store), the ability to run from USB drives with Windows To Go, and others.

 Windows 8 is available in the following editions: